Best Of17 min read

 Monday

-Monday.com has become one of the most recognized project management tools in the business world — and honestly, it earns that reputation in construction if you set it up right.
+Monday.com has become one of the most recognized project management tools in the business world — and it earns that reputation in construction if you set it up right.
 The visual board layout makes it easy to see where every task stands across multiple projects at a glance.
-For a GC managing several active builds, that kind of bird's-eye view is genuinely valuable.
+For a GC managing several active builds, that bird's-eye view is genuinely valuable.

 Key Features: